 The Trial of Jesus – places in Jerusalem

 Today, a pilgrim who visits Jerusalem can go to 3 different places that might mark the place of Jesus Trial:

-• The Praetorium Monastery along the beginning of the Via Dolorosa right after station #2, where according to Orthodox tradition was the place of Judgment by the roman governor of Judea during the time of Jesus.
-It is also believed that here Jesus was held in prison prior to his trial and for that we have a special video.
+• The Praetorium Monastery along with the beginning of the Via Dolorosa right after station #2, where according to Orthodox tradition was the place of Judgment by the Roman governor of Judea during the time of Jesus.
+It is also believed that here Jesus was held in prison prior to his trial and for that, we have a special video.

-• And the Kishla prison at the tower of David, were the place of Herod was stood and where the Trial of Jesus might have taken place.
+• And the Kishla prison at the Tower of David where the place of Herod was stood and where the Trial of Jesus might have taken place.

 Until we meet in our next video, Let’s all live the Jerusalem Experience!!!